• Facebook

 Cooked Instant Pot turkey breast sliced and served on a platter.

 Start by mixing together butter, garlic, herbs and spices.
 Coat a bone-in, skin-on turkey breast with the butter mixture.
 Pour chicken broth into the bottom of the pot, then add carrots, onion and celery.
-Place the turkey breast on a trivet inside the pot, then seal and pressure cook until turkey is cooked through.
+Place the turkey breast on a trivet inside the pot, then seal the valve and pressure cook until turkey is cooked through.
 Let the pressure release naturally for about 10 minutes, then manually release the pressure.
 If you prefer turkey with crispy skin, place the turkey under the broiler until the skin is browned and crisp.
 Slice the turkey, then serve and enjoy.

 Butter mixed with herbs and spices along with bowls of seasonings.